-- Access to non-personal vehicle transportation options to access work, goods, services, & entertainment - Space for cultural celebrations - Access to cultural food, goods, & other products - Encouragement to invite the community to learn about their cultural identity, celebrations, & customs - Greater language education opportunities, both for immigrants but also Americans who may want to learn different languages to decrease barriers
+- Access to non-personal vehicle transportation options to access work, goods, services, & entertainment - Space for social celebrations - Access to cultural food, goods, & other products - Encouragement to invite the community to learn about their cultural identity, celebrations, & customs - Greater language education opportunities, both for immigrants but also Americans who may want to learn different languages

-- Elevate collaboration among key organizations involved with refugee resettlement program and immigration efforts to ensure the continued success and sustainability.
+- I. Elevate collaboration among key organizations involved with refugee resettlement program and immigration efforts to ensure the continued success and resilience.
 These discussions should focus on identifying areas for improvement, sharing best practices, and developing strategies to enhance the program's effectiveness.
 By bringing together representatives from government agencies, non-profit organizations, community leaders, and other relevant stakeholders, we can develop a community-based organization to foster collaboration, address challenges, and ensure that the region's refugee resettlement program continues to provide essential support to newcomers and contribute positively to the community. - II.
 Continue to improve economic and community development expertise and knowledge to enhance the effectiveness and inclusivity of economic and community development programs.
 This includes ensuring that materials are accessible, culturally relevant, and available in multiple languages.
-Incorporating diverse perspectives into the development and implementation of economic and community development programs can help ensure that these initiatives are responsive to the needs of all community members. - III.
-Develop entrepreneurial support targeted to underserved communities to meet the needs of an increasingly diverse entrepreneurial base.
+Incorporating broadly representative perspectives into the development and implementation of economic and community development programs can help ensure that these initiatives are responsive to the needs of all community members. - III.
+Develop entrepreneurial support targeted to underrepresented communities to meet the needs of an increasingly broadly representative entrepreneurial base.
 Build critical resilience among socially and economically disadvantaged individuals within the regional small business/entrepreneurial communities by fostering essential connections, providing culturally appropriate support services, and implementing models of shared capacity building.
-Foster a supportive and inclusive entrepreneurial ecosystem by creating mentorship programs, providing access to affordable resources, advocating for equitable policies. providing access to affordable resources, such as business training, financing, and workspace, can help entrepreneurs from underserved communities launch and grow their businesses.
+Foster a supportive and broadly representative entrepreneurial ecosystem by creating mentorship programs, providing access to affordable resources, and advocating for equitable policies.
+Providing access to affordable resources, such as business training, financing, and workspace, can help entrepreneurs from underrepresented communities launch and grow their businesses.
 These initiatives can help close the economic gap, create a more equitable society, and foster innovation and growth. - IV.
-Build diverse leadership and representation within economic and community development organizations and initiatives.
-Creating a supportive and inclusive work environment is necessary for attracting and retaining diverse talent.
-This involves fostering a culture of respect, inclusivity, and belonging, as well as implementing policies and procedures that promote diversity and equity.
-Additionally, organizations should ensure that there are opportunities for employees from diverse backgrounds to participate in decision-making processes and contribute to the organization's goals.
+Build broadly representative leadership and representation within economic and community development organizations and initiatives.
+Creating a supportive and broadly representative work environment is necessary for attracting and retaining broadly representative talent.
+This involves fostering a culture of respect and broad representation, as well as implementing policies and procedures that promote economic opportunity and geographic equity Additionally, organizations should ensure that there are opportunities for employees from broadly representative backgrounds to participate in decision-making processes and contribute to the organization's goals.